6 Tips on How to Pack for a Family Vacation

 My mind does the work first.
 I imagine going up to the attic and dusting off the cases we will use, handing them to each kid, and willing them (verbally and mentally) to make an effort to pack.
 That’s what we’re supposed to do, right?
 Let them pack?

-However, the truth of the matter is, it will be left to me to make the necessary choices of what to bring and what to leave behind.
 It’s just easier and less time-consuming if I do it.
 Over the years I have dreaded it, but I have what I believe is a surefire way to avoid bringing unnecessary items and only packing essentials.
-Here are my 6 simple tips on how to pack for a family vacation:
+Here are my six simple tips on how to pack efficiently for a family vacation.

-1. Use the 5-4-3-2-1 packing rule.
+1. Use the 5-4-3-2-1 Packing Rule

 Coco Chanel is known to have said, “Before you leave the house, look in the mirror and take one thing off.”
 I use this idea for packing, too.
 Try this 5-4-3-2-1 rule if you are traveling for a week: